Alerts in SAP HANA Database and Data Lake

 Prerequisites

-- Access to a SAP HANA Cloud trial or production instance.
+- Access to a SAP HANA Cloud instance.

 Access help from the SAP community or provide feedback on this tutorial by navigating to the “Feedback” link located on the top right of this page.